samyakraka/gramozo/README.md

 - **AI Content Humanization**: Transform AI-generated content to sound more natural, conversational, and human-like
 - **Split-Screen Interface**: Clean, intuitive interface with input on the left and output on the right
 - **Operation Panel**: Easy-to-use left sidebar for selecting between grammar correction and humanization
-- **Modern UI**: Responsive design with gradient backgrounds and smooth animations
+- **Modern UI**: Fully responsive design with professional colors and smooth animations
+- **Mobile-Friendly**: Optimized for all screen sizes from desktop to mobile

 ## Technology Stack